 Often in such a review, you will find most of the application is meeting the needs of your business, but certain other areas are struggling.
 Those are the features that should be prioritized and discussed in detail to ensure any modernization addresses the areas of need.

-A more informed approach
+A more informed approach to modernization

-Figure 2 (below) shows the same hypothetical application with several “hot spots” – areas of pain within the current application.
+Figure 2 shows the same hypothetical application with several “hot spots” – areas of pain within the current application.
 After isolating issues in specific features, it is much easier to make informed decisions.

 Such analysis will often result in one of the following outcomes: